-ByDesign 2020 – Ever the Land w/ Gathering Circle
+ByDesign [Online] 2020 – Ever the Land w/ Gathering Circle

 In New Zealand’s Te Urewera forest, the Maori tribe Ngāi Tūhoe wrestle with the Crown for autonomy in their ancestral homeland.
 Amid prodigious negotiations for settlement and stewardship rights, the Tūhoe embark on a landmark architectural project: a Living Building community center.
 To qualify as a Living Building, the structure must give more energy than it takes.
 The project would be the first in New Zealand and one of a small group worldwide, including the Bullitt Center in Seattle, which was named the most sustainable commercial building in the world.